laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 tsc --noEmit false --outDir dist cd ../main tsc --noEmit false --outDir dist
+# and now we can run it with:
+node dist/index.js
 ```

 If we aren't using a tool like `laoban` we need to write scripts for even the simplest of activities.
 For example when